 Bit Field Туре Reset Description 7:2 RESET[5:0] W 000000Ь Device reset.
 Write 010110b to reset the ADC.
-The adjacent START and STOP bits must be set to 00b in the same write operation to reset the ADC.
-These bits always read 000000b.
-1 START W Ob Start conversion.
+The adjacent START and STOP bits must be set to 00b in the same write operation to reset the ADT These bits always read 000000b.
+Start conversion.
 Conversions are started or restarted by writing 1b.
 Preclear the CONTROL register by writing 00h prior to writing the START bit.
 In one-shot control mode, one conversion is started.
+In start/stop control mode, conversions are started and continue until stopped the STOP bit.
+Writing 1b to START while a conversion is ongoing restarts the conversion.
+This bit has no effect in synchronized con 1 START W ОЬ Conversions are started or restarted by writing 1b.
+Preclear the CONTROL register by writing 00h prior to writing the START bit.
+In one-shot control mode, one conversion is started.
 In start/stop control mode, conversions are started and continue until stopped by the STOP bit.
 Writing 1b to START while a conversion is ongoing restarts the conversion.
 This bit has no effect in synchronized control mode.
 Writing 1b to both the START and STOP bits has no effect.
 START is self-clearing and always reads 0b.
-0b = No operation 1b = Start or restart conversion 0 STOP W 0b Stop conversion.
+0 STOP W Ob Stop conversion.
 This bit stops conversions after the current conversion completes.
 This bit has no effect in synchronized control mode.
 Writing 1b to both the START and STOP has no effect.
 STOP is self-clearing and always reads 0b.
 0b = No operation 1b = Stop conversion after the current conversion completes